Giona2/Portable-Assembly-Compiler-Collection/docs/variable-handling.md

 set !2, 0, 6

 lod  2, 0
 mul !2, 2
 ret  2, 0

 end
 ```
 Since I already covered what the rest does in the [introduction](introduction.md), I'll instead just focus on that third block.

 First, two bytes starting at variable index `0` are loaded (which was set to `6` right before this).
+Then, two is directly multiplied to the loaded two byte number, which would set the loaded data to `12`.
+Finally, the `ret` instruction writes the given amount of bytes of loaded data starting at the given variable index